MeistaSoda-Gaming/MS-MinecraftServer/README.md

 Type `help` inside the input field at the server window to receive information to available commands.

 6. Jump into the game and join through the server address `localhost` or your local IP-address.
+   To stop the server, write `stop` into the server application.
+This will shut down the server and save all changes.

 ## :two: Importing existing world